![]() |

 "Geared for rock, pop, and jazz musicians who want to zero in on the theoretical topics most

-relevant to their chosen styles rather than tackling formal classical theory head-on, the $9.95
+relevant to their chosen styles rather than tackling formal classical theory head-on, [this]

 Guide crams a remarkable amount of information into 74 pages.
 Presuming little reader